Skip to content

 • Throw-in

-Restart used when the ball goes out over the sideline.
-The team that didn't touch it last throws it back in with both hands, from behind their head, with both feet on the ground.
+Restart used when the ball fully crosses the touchline.
+The team that did not touch the ball last throws it back in using both hands, releasing it from behind and over the head, with both feet on the ground at the moment of release.
+A foul throw — violating any of these conditions — results in the throw being awarded to the opposing team.

 • Tiebreaker

-The set of criteria used to rank teams that finish on the same points in the World Cup group stage.
-Order: goal difference, goals scored, head-to-head, fair play points.
+The set of criteria used to separate teams that finish level on points in the World Cup group stage.
+The order is: goal difference, then goals scored, then head-to-head results between the tied teams, then fair play points based on cards received, and finally a drawing of lots.
+Tiebreakers become especially consequential in closely contested groups.

 V